BryanWilhite/Blog/presentation/entry/2018/2018-11-17-downplaying-empty-states-in-design-and-other-tweeted-links.md

 ---json
 {
-  "author": null,
-  "content": "Downplaying Empty States in Design [shakuro.com] New CSS Features That Are Changing Web Design              Zell Liew takes a closer look at new CSS features such as CSS Grid.
-The article has code examples so you can see how it was achieved. [smashingmag...", "inceptDate": "2018-11-17T23:00:40.6472326-08:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "“Downplaying Empty States in Design” and other tweeted links…", "documentShortName": "2018-11-17-downplaying-empty-states-in-design-and-other-tweeted-links", "fileName": "index.html",
+  "path": "./entry/2018-11-17-downplaying-empty-states-in-design-and-other-tweeted-links",
+  "date": "2018-11-18T07:00:40.647Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2018-11-18T07:00:40.647Z",
-  "slug": "downplaying-empty-states-in-design-and-other-tweeted-links",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "“Downplaying Empty States in Design” and other tweeted links…" }
+  "clientId": "2018-11-17-downplaying-empty-states-in-design-and-other-tweeted-links",
+  "tag": "{\r\n  \"extract\": \"Downplaying Empty States in Design [shakuro.com] New CSS Features That Are Changing Web Design              Zell Liew takes a closer look at new CSS features such as CSS Grid.
+The article has code examples so you can see how it was achieved. [smashingmag...\"\r\n}"
+}
 ---

+# “Downplaying Empty States in Design” and other tweeted links…

 [<img alt="Jonathan Torke [JonathanTorke]" src="https://songhay.blob.core.windows.net:443/shared-social-twitter/JonathanTorke.jpg">](https://t.co/xJko0PKiSE) Downplaying Empty States in Design [[shakuro.com]](https://shakuro.com/blog/downplaying-empty-states-in-design)